Information Publication Scheme

 OPC has three statutory officers appointed by the Governer-General.
 Appointments are for a term of seven years and office-holders can be re-appointed for further terms.

-- Iain McMillan - Appointed Second Parliamentary Counsel 27 March 2009
+- Meredith Leigh - Appointed Second Parliamentary Counsel 1 March 2016

 What we do